flybywiresim/website/src/posts/hydraulics-update-2022.md

 ## Implemented Features

 What’s up in the hydraulics department?
-Maybe you haven't noticed, but lately some features have already made their way in into the development version.
+Maybe you haven't noticed, but lately some features have already made their way into the development version.

 ### Bleed System Interaction